- How is acute lymphocytic leukemia treated?

 - Complementary and alternative therapies for acute lymphocytic leukemia

-While very high doses of chemotherapy (chemo) drugs might work better to kill acute lymphocytic leukemia (ALL) cells, they can cause severe damage to bone marrow cells, which could be life-threatening.
+Very high doses of chemotherapy (chemo) drugs might work better to kill acute lymphocytic leukemia (ALL) cells, but they can severely damage normal bone marrow cells, which could be life-threatening.
 Stem cell transplants (SCT) offer a way for doctors to use high doses of chemo.
 Although the drugs destroy the patient's bone marrow, transplanted stem cells can restore the bone marrow's ability to make blood.

 Stem cells for a transplant come from either the blood or from the bone marrow.
-Bone marrow transplants were more common in the past, but they have largely been replaced by peripheral blood stem cell transplant (PBSCT).
+They can also come from the umbilical cord of a newborn baby.

 Types of transplants

-The stem cells can come from either the patient (an autologous transplant) or from a matched donor (an allogeneic transplant).
+The stem cells can come from either the patient (an autologous transplant) or from someone else (an allogeneic transplant).
 There is a good reason to use stem cells from someone else for the transplant.
-These cells seem to help fight any remaining leukemia cells through an immune reaction.
+These cells can help fight any remaining leukemia cells through an immune reaction.
 This is called a graft-versus-leukemia reaction.

-Allogeneic stem cell transplant: In an allogeneic transplant, the stem cells come from someone else – usually a donor whose tissue type is a very close match to the patient's.
-The donor may be a brother or sister if they are a good match.
-Less often, an unrelated donor may be found.
-An allogeneic transplant is the preferred type of transplant for ALL when it is available.
+Allogeneic stem cell transplant: In an allogeneic transplant, the stem cells come from someone else – usually a donor whose tissue type matches the patient's.
+The best donor is often a close relative, such as a brother or sister if they are a good match.
+If no relatives match, sometimes an unrelated donor may be used, but this is more risky.
+An allogeneic transplant is preferred for ALL when it is available.

 Autologous stem cell transplant: In an autologous transplant, a patient's own stem cells are removed from his or her bone marrow or blood.
 They are frozen and stored while the person gets treatment (high-dose chemo and/or radiation).
 The stem cells are then given back to the patient after treatment.